 Read to Lead is a comprehensive effort to make sure Wisconsin students have the most crucial skill they need to excel in life: the ability to read.
-Schools, school districts, and any persons working with an organization with the purpose of implementing literacy improvement programs or early childhood development programs are invited to apply for a Read to Lead grant in order to support literacy improvement and early childhood development programs.
-2015-2016 Read to Lead grant applications are due by 5:00, CST, December 15, 2014.
+2015-2016 Read to Lead grant recipients will be announced in April, 2015.
 Find out more about Read to Lead at http://read.wi.gov/Home.

 - Find the 2015-2016 Read to Lead grant scoring criteria here.